SAP-samples/teched2023-DT161/README.md

 ## Overview

-This session introduces attendees to the SAP Business Transformation Center, a solution to identify and move data from SAP ECC to SAP S/4HANA.
+This session introduces attendees to the SAP Business Transformation Center, a new solution to to accelerate the transition of our customers from SAP ECC to SAP S/4HANA Cloud, private edition, and SAP S/4HANA.
+SAP Business Transformation Center helps you to gain insights into your source SAP ECC System and provides a guided user experience to identify and scope relevant data.

 ## Requirements